Kim Kardashian Jealous Of Khloe’s Body? Plans To Outshine Her Amid Hair Debut

-Kim Kardashian is reportedly jealous of people saying that her sister Khloe has the best body!
+Kim Kardashian is reportedly jealous of people saying that her sister, Khloe, has the best body.
 The reality star is allegedly planning to outshine her just as she makes her new, short hair debut on Friday.

 #kim #kimkardashian #kimkardashianwest #kimksnapchat #kimksnapchats #kimkardashiansnapchat #kkw #london #paris #milan #newyork #la #miami #atlanta #kimye #kuwtk #kardashians #snapchat #lifestyle #bae #selfie #beauty #glam #girlfriends